cisco/cisco-network-puppet-module/README.md

                     ['10.3.3.0/24', '450']]`

 ##### `stub`
-Configures the area as a stub.
+Defines the area as a stub area.
 Valid values are true, false or keyword 'default'.

 ##### `stub_no_summary`
-Prevents Area Border Router (ABR) from sending summary LSAs into stub area.
+Stub areas flood summary LSAs.
+This property disables summary flooding into the area.
+This property can be used in conjunction with `stub`.
 Valid values are true, false or keyword 'default'.

 --
 ### Type: cisco_ospf_vrf